lorenzoridolfi9/Japanese-newspapers-classification/README.md

 Test-set | 0.40

 Some suggestions 💡

 It is a good idea to do hyperparameter tuning to understand which is the best set of parameters to use, in particular:
 - MLP: test with at least two layers and fewer neurons per layer.
 Test different activation functions.
 - Random Forest: test a random search by trying different configurations, such as the number of trees and the depth of the trees.
 Use cross-validation to compare results across different folds and prevent overfitting.
+- Test with machines that do not have RAM limitations and use more available data to grasp hidden relationships

-Regarding deep learning models, the following were tested:
+Regarding **Deep Learning** models, the following were tested:
 - **GRU**: Special Recurrent Neural Network that uses memory gates to store the most important information

 - **LSTM**: Long-Short-Term-Memory, type of neural network equipped with long-term memory

 In summary, the results are good and better than the machine learning approach, in particular:
+- **GRU**

+Dataset | Accuracy
+-|-
+Train-set | 0.53
+Test-set | 0.57

-- GRU reaches 0.53 accuracy in the train set, 0.57 in the validation set and 0.57 in the test set, with 6 epochs, 3 layers, 64 neurons for the first two layers and 23 in the last layer.
+-  reaches 0.53 accuracy in the train set, 0.57 in the validation set and 0.57 in the test set, with 6 epochs, 3 layers, 64 neurons for the first two layers and 23 in the last layer.

+- **LSTM**

+Dataset | Accuracy
+-|-
+Train-set | 0.70
+Test-set | 0.60

-- LSTM reaches 0.70 accuracy in the train set, 0.60 in the validation set and 0.60 in the test set, with 10 epochs, 3 layers, 128 neurons for the first two layers and 23 in the last layer.
+-   reaches 0.70 accuracy in the train set, 0.60 in the validation set and 0.60 in the test set, with 10 epochs, 3 layers, 128 neurons for the first two layers and 23 in the last layer.

 Some suggestions 💡